-Below is the Top 6 Comparison between the Tableau vs QlikView
+Below is the Top 6 comparison between the Tableau and QlikView:

-Below are the lists of points, describe the key Differences Between Tableau vs QlikView
+Below are the lists of points, describe the key Differences Between Tableau and QlikView:

-- QlikView is a dashboard application which provides holistic and varied features while Tableau is more focused on visual analytics.
+- QlikView is a dashboard application that provides holistic and varied features while Tableau is more focused on visual analytics.

 - Tableau is considered more user-friendly because of its easy drag-and-drop capabilities.